top of page

 Let's start from the beginning of the season and work our way to the end.

-Fig Tree Care in the Spring
+Fig Tree Maintenance in the Spring

 Initiating the Season: 30-60 Days Before Last Frost

 • Check for scale, borers, and any other overwintering pests.
+Consider applying dormant oil, neem, or insecticidal soaps.

 • Unwrap and uncover fig trees that are planted in the ground to prevent overheating and mold as the weather warms.